timkellogg/joerator-rails/README.md

 * Allow users the ability to delete their own reviews, or update coffeeshops that they added (possibly add email for the coffeeshop to apply to)
 * Send email when coffeeshop that the user added has been approved
-* instagram / facebook social plugins
-* add diff levels of authentication for owners
+* add diff levels of authentication for owners / claim ownership of coffeeshop
 * look up bulk upload for pictures / drag and drop
 * Attributes for coffeeshops: bike_parking, handicapped_accessible,
 * Calculate total number of favorites / add that as a list to sort by